Bicycle Permits and Registration

 University campuses can be a target for thieves.
 Following a few common sense guidelines can help keep your bike safe.

 - Register your bike.
 It's a theft deterrent and the most reliable way to get a stolen bike back to you.
-Once your bike is registered with Parking Services, you will be given a U-lock.

 - Protect your investment with a quality U-lock.